najamelan/torset/README.md

 torset     : Generate or update an ipset or an nftables set of tornodes from the cached microdescriptor file. version    : 19.1.19 (by Naja Melan <najamelan on autistici.org>)

 usage      : torset help     [subcommand]
-             torset ipset    [set_name] [OPTIONS] | ipset
-             torset nftables [var_name] [OPTIONS] > /etc/tornodes.conf
+             torset ipset    [set_name] [OPTIONS] | ipset restore torset nftables [var_name] [OPTIONS] > /etc/tornodes.conf

-description: torset allows you to create firewall rules based on tor node ip addresses.
-Eg. If you want to transparently
+description: torset creates an ipset or an nftables variable containing all tor nodes, for use in firewalls.you
-             reroute traffic through tor, you would create a firewall rule to make sure no other outgoing connections get through, and you would not want to reroute traffic that already connects to tor, to avoid double torifying.
+             If you want to transparently reroute traffic through tor, you would create a firewall rule to make sure no other outgoing connections get through, and you would not want to reroute traffic that already connects to tor, to avoid double torifying.

              With the help of the set generated from torset you can do this in the most common firewalls on linux.
 Firehol does not support ipsets with ports, so if you don't want to bother modifying the iptables rules, you can still generate